 In August, 1964, Sister Pius Fahy became Ascension’s principal.
 The school’s inaugural 8th grade graduation was held in 1965.

 Sister Assumpta replaced Sister Pius as principal in 1969.
 In 1971, Sister Joseph Barden became principal and continued in that capacity until her retirement in the spring of 2000.
 Today she serves as the school’s development director.
-Mr. Doug Workman became principal in 2005 and serves in that capacity today.
+In 2015, After 31 years of service to the school, Ms. Anita Brady assumed the role of principal in 2015.

 In February, 1973, Ascension received its initial accreditation from the Florida Catholic Conference.